ognistik/alfred-pasteflow/README.md

 **Stack (Bottom-to-Top)**:
 - Setting the "next item" in the middle lets you process from that point upwards.
 - However, new items are still **added to the top of the list**, maintaining the stack's logic & processing order (where **user wants to process recent items last**).
-- To insert items elsewhere, use the "Force Insert Next" option when adding new items.
+- To insert items elsewhere, use the "Force Insert in Next" option when adding new items.

 **Queue (Bottom-to-Top)**:
 - When you set the "next item" anywhere in the list, PasteFlow considers all items **below** it as already processed.